sivanandakapu/photospotter/README.md

 - Event creation and management
 - Guest registration with selfie capture
 - Photo upload with drag-and-drop support
-- Automatic face matching using AWS Rekognition
+- Automatic face matching using the InsightFace library

 ## Prerequisites

 - Node.js 18 or later
-- AWS account with DynamoDB, S3, and Rekognition access
+- AWS account with DynamoDB and S3 access

 ## Setup